 Of course, with hibernating season coming up and all, your squirrel will be relatively fat.
 Did I say relatively?
-I meant to caf tally.
-And, since it's been busy gorging on leftover cafeteria food eat you're still technically eating cafeteria food through a bizarr eat twist of the food chain.
-Come to think of it, killing three squir to rels a day is really tiring, not to mention extremely inconsider ate of the squirrel community.
+I meant totally.
+And, since it's been busy gorging on leftover cafeteria food, you're still technically eating cafeteria food through a bizarre twist of the food chain.
+Come to think of it, killing three squirrels a day is really tiring, not to mention extremely inconsiderate of the squirrel community.
 And what about class?
-Logicall Pri speaking, your homework isn't going to do itself.
-And, befor par you know it, midterms will be ...
+Logically speaking, your homework isn't going to do itself.
+And, before you know it, midterms will be ...
 Hey!
-Isn't that the Math C+I over there on the third floor of MC by the Comfy Lounge?
-Why yes! [gasp!]
+Isn't that the Math C+D over there on the third floor of MC by the Comfy Lounge?
+Why, yes! [gasp!]
 No way!
 Oh, yes way, my friend, yes way.
-The have the cheapest food on campus, an assortment of caffeinated beverages, and, best of all, they don't serve squirrel!
-What?!! [splutter splutter] Then why are we still standing here?
+They have the cheapest food on campus, an assortment of caffeinated beverages, and, best of all, they don't serve squirrel!
+What?!? [splutter splutter] Then why are we still standing here?
 Let's go!

 Soooo, now that this article has conveniently morphed into an advertisement for the Math C+D, there's only one coherent thing left to say: first year is really fun!
 You'll have an awesome time!
 Just don't "forget" to do you assignments.
 Oh yeah, and try to get some sleep once in a while.
 Also, if you'd like, come out and write some articles for mathNEWS!
-[First Production Night is 6:30 pm on Monday, September 15th! - KreasEd] It'll be great!
+[First Production Night is 6:30 pm on Monday, September 16th! - KreasEd] It'll be great!
 Enjoy your term!